am1006/ala7/README.md

-# ALA7 - A Leopold's APA 7 for his thesis
+# ALA7 - A Leopold's APA 7 for the thesis

 This is a LaTeX template for a thesis written in APA 7th edition style.
 It is based on the [apa7](https://ctan.org/pkg/apa7) class, which is a LaTeX implementation of the APA 7th edition guidelines.